 Finding a good basketball shooting machine is kind of hard today.
 The information is pretty sparse or generally generic and not helpful.
 I’ve put together this review to provide legit information for those looking to buy a shooting machine for their home.
 It’s pretty hard to compared the different models, so I’ll try and provide you with pricing and all the options they provide (and which ones I think are worthwhile).

-Also, if you decide to buy one of these and my review helped, if you mention my name as a referral I’ll send you a free basketball (typically a Wilson Evolution) of your choice.
-Email me at firstname.lastname@example.org to get it setup.
+Also, if you decide to buy one of these (or any of the models, include the new 12k) and my review helped, if you mention my name as a referral I’ll send you a free basketball (typically a Wilson Evolution) of your choice.
+Email me at email@example.com to get it setup.
 Thanks in advance, I really appreciate and I hope this information below will help you make an informed decision.

 Unboxing the Shoot-A-Way 10k “The Gun”